beaverbuilder/documentation/docs/beaver-themer/conditional-logic/beaver-themer-conditional-logic.md

 ![](/img/beaver-themer-conditional-logic-2f30569a.jpg)

-While the difference is subtle, the column layer containing the custom field without a value is no longer displayed, and the rest of the text has recentered vertically.
+While the difference is subtle, the column group containing the custom field for company title is no longer displayed, and the rest of the text has recentered vertically.
 The need to hide a row is much more obvious in the following case, where the lack of the custom field value would leave an empty blue band.

 ![](/img/beaver-themer-conditional-logic-9cd20ed7.png)